-What I do at UID I am Program Director for the MFA Programme in Interaction Design and I contribute to the teaching in the different educations at UID.
-I also take part in the UID strategy group.
+I am deputy Program Director for the MFA Programme in Interaction Design and I contribute to the teaching in the different educations at UID.

 (If you really want to get me started on such things, ask me about Argentinian Tango)

 I studied Industrial Design Engineering at the Technical University of Delft.
 I graduated in 2002 on a wearable, tangible social interaction product, in a project largely carried out in the Affective Computing group at the MIT MediaLab in Boston.

 I have worked as a strategic, conceptual and technical designer, and have led design and development projects for various interaction and communication products for the consumer market, including several patent applications.